Soubise (The Bear): Production

-Critical reviews
+The episode was written by Catherine Schetina.
+The scene at Alpana was filmed on location at the restaurant over the course of one day in February 2025.
+The Bear crew filmed an hour of Alpana Singh and Corey Hendrix (in character) talking about wine and the inner world of sommeliers.
+Singh had previously participated in a Chicago culinary conference hosted by The Bear creator Christopher Storer.

+Reception

 The A.V.
 Club gave "Soubise" a B+, commending the comedy in the episode (Tina versus Carmy, Carmy versus math), and the character growth, as "Carmy is finally emerging from a season-long fugue state.
 For the first time in a long time, he has escaped the prison of his own brain and noticed the hard work of the people around him, who have grown and evolved while he was stuck in a holding pattern."
 Vulture rated "Soubise" three out of five stars, commenting "Over the course of four seasons, we've seen some really terrible stuff happen at the Bear...But nothing has seemed quite as sad as what's happening in the second episode of this season, because what's happening is absolute resignation," highlighting Richie's despondency as particularly painful: "...and as he falls asleep, in a stammering prayer, he asks God to please help him out with the Bear, because 'if it's fucked, then I'm fucked, and it's the last thing that's keeping me attached to anything.'
 Talk about awful."

 Decider called it a "total dud," questioned the wisdom of face-acting-only, virtually dialogue-free interactions between main characters, and criticized the Sweeps somm-training about parings with "boredom, death, and other culinary options offered at The Bear" as playing out like sponsored content "running on a loop at a Hyatt Regency when you skim through the TV's main homepage menu."

 Substream magazine also noted the episode's "low point" tone, "The vibes are...terrible, and the building has been stripped of any excitability whatsoever.
 There are no fights, no calling out plates, no extreme amount of orders coming through—it's just...melancholy."

-Retrospective reviews

-In 2025, Vulture ranked "Soubise" as 22nd-best out of 38 episodes of The Bear.